 Thinking ahead will help you make the right decision on which slideshow software tool to use and what you’ll need to show off your slideshow without any problems.

-2. Keep it short and sweet
+2. Keep the video short and sweet

-Everyone agrees with this one, yet so many people create slideshows that are just way too long.
-I’d suggest trying to fit your slideshow to the length of a song – 3-4 minutes.
 Yes, that means you’re going to have to make some very tough decisions about which crazy good images will not be included in the slideshow.

 3. Motion creates emotion

 Many software tools today will allow you to add text, animation, video clips, and transitions.

 When crafting your slideshow, take time away from the photos and pay attention to theses “extras”.

 Some software will have incredible customization but may have a steep learning curve.
 Others, like the one I use, offer made-for-you design templates that look awesome but have limited customization.